Teleport User Manual

 For such automation, it is recommended to create a separate Teleport user for bots and request a certificate for them with a long time to live (TTL).

-In this example we're creating a certificate with a TTL of 10 years for the
+In this example, we're creating a certificate with a TTL of 1-hour for the

 -i (identity) flag for

 # To be executed on a Teleport auth server tctl auth sign --ttl=1h--user=jenkins --out=jenkins.pem

 jenkins.pem can be copied to the jenkins server and passed to